Louis-Aime/Milesian-calendar/Milesian_calendar_in_short.md

 e.g. 1 April falls on 11 4m, 1 June falls on 11 6m.
 But 1 March, May and July fall on 10 3m, 5m, 7m respectively.
 Moreover, in leap years 1 January (1/1 for British) falls also on 11 1m, but 1 February (1/2) falls on 12 2m.
-And in common years you have to shift by one in January and February: 12 1m and 13 2m for 1 Jan and A Feb.
+And in common years you have to shift by one in January and February: 12 1m and 13 2m for 1 Jan and 1 Feb.

 ## Advantages
 ### Suitability to daylight period length estimation